MrPrimate/ddb-importer/README.md

 - Can use supplied SRD items where available
 - Parsing is done remotely.
 It will cache your characters data for 15 minutes.
-- There maybe an option to remove this restriction to patreon contributors in the future.
+- There maybe an option to remove this restriction to patreon supporters in the future.

 You CAN use this alongside the vtta-dndbeyond extension.